Sustainable employability: everything you need to know

 - 10 elements of sustainable employability

-- Sustainable employability: a real-life example
+- Sustainable employability: real-life examples

 - How do you realize sustainable employability?